26 FAQs about issuing and transferring private company shares.

 The best way to structure your share or share option scheme will depend on the circumstances and exactly what you are trying to achieve.
 Some scheme structures can offer tax advantages as well.
 This is a complex area where you should take advice.

-12. How do share options work?
+12. How do private company share options work?

-A share option gives its owner the right - but not the obligation - to buy a specified number of shares at a set 'strike' price.
+A private company share option gives its owner the right - but not the obligation - to buy a specified number of shares at a set 'strike' price.
 The terms of the option specify on what dates the option can be 'exercised' in this way.

 If the value of the company's shares is above the strike price, exercising an option provides a discounted way to acquire shares - and an immediate gain if the shares are then sold at a higher price.